 A grass path around the perimeter of the site is suitable for mobility scooters.

 The Trust welcomes responsible dog owners.
 Please:

 - keep your dog on a lead at all times to avoid disturbance to livestock and/or wildlife including ground nesting birds.
 Most of our sites host skylarks during the breeding season – these are red listed birds at risk and it is a criminal offence to disturb or harm them.

-- ensure that the sheep and lambs, which are a vital part of our conservation management programme, are not worried by your dog.
-You will find them grazing in the fields at Bloodgate Hill Fort, Caistor Roman Town, Middleton Mount and Tasburgh Enclosure during the summer months.
-You will find cows grazing on the main field at St Benet’s Abbey.
+- ensure that the sheep and lambs, which are a vital part of our conservation management programme, are not worried by your dog where they are permitted.
+You will find them grazing in the fields at Caistor Roman Town, Middleton Mount and Tasburgh Enclosure during the summer months.

 Guidebooks for Caistor Roman Town, Burgh Castle and St Benet’s Abbey can be purchased at shops local to each site, and at Jarrolds and other Norfolk bookstores.